magneticio/vamp.io/content/vamp-hello-world.md

 * Now you're all set to follow our [Vamp Sava tutorials](/deploy-your-first-blueprint/).
 * Things still not running?
 [We're here to help →](https://github.com/magneticio/vamp/issues)
+* Remember, this is not a production grade setup!

 > NB If you need help you can also find us on [Gitter] (https://gitter.im/magneticio/vamp)